Final Openings 2025:

 Our Guides

 We are veteran owned and operated.
-All of our staff have served in conflict areas around the globe, including Somalia, Bosnia, Afghanistan and most recently Ukraine.
+All of our staff have served in conflict areas around the globe, including Somalia, Bosnia, Afghanistan, Syria, Iraq and most recently Ukraine.
 Our guides unique experience and skill set lends itself to thriving in remote back country areas, where ingenuity and execution result in success.
 We will do everything within our power to ensure your success on our adventures.